 The time has come to share my exciting news!
 As you may know, I initially transitioned to this lifestyle for my health.
 I really just want to live forever.
 Is that too much to ask for?!
 But with things like heart disease, high blood pressure, strokes, breast cancer, and Parkinson's disease all running in my family, my risks seem a lot higher....
 Or are they?
 Apparently, regardless of your family history, these things can still happen to you.
 It all boils down to diet.

 For example, an ultra marathon runner who eats whatever they want and is in great shape will still have worse arterial function than the lazy vegan.
 You literally can't outrun a bad diet.
-See the brief vid below from NutritionFacts.org that further explains how this is possible.
+See this brief video from NutritionFacts.org that further explains how this is possible.

 But I don't just want to be the lazy vegan, I want to be a fit, active, healthy vegan!
 So to motivate myself to improve me eating habits and eliminate more processed foods, I've decided to join a health study!
 It's called the Nutritarian Women's Health Study from Northern Arizona University.
 It's a long term observational study on the health of the nutritarian diet on occurrence, recurrence, and progression of chronic diseases such as diabetes, heart disease, stroke, and all forms of cancer.